 Some simple systems would be very harmful

 Harmful systems might at first appear to be harder to design or less powerful than safe systems.
 Unfortunately, the opposite is the case.
 Most simple utility functions will cause harmful behavior and it’s easy to design simple utility functions that would be extremely harmful.
-Here are six categories of harmful system ranging from bad to worse (according to one ethical scale):
+Here are seven categories of harmful system ranging from bad to worse (according to one ethical scale):

 - Sloppy: Systems intended to be safe but not designed correctly.